pratikguragain10/Life-Skills/Grit and Growth Mindest.md

 ## Question 2 (Growth Mindset)

-### Summarize Introduction to Growth Mindset Video.
+### Summarize Introduction to Growth Mindset Video

 - Mindests have major influence on people's ability to learn, and people who use a growth mindset tend to learn, grow, and achieve more over time than others.
 - Always know that you can get better-no matter your age, your achievements, or what you’ve done in your career.